TuureKaunisto/checkout-api/README.md

 ### Data

-You can use all options listed in the checkout.fi [documentation](http://www.checkout.fi/materiaalit/tekninen-materiaali/)
+You can use all options listed in the checkout.fi [documentation](http://www.checkout.fi/materiaalit/tekninen-materiaali/).
+`AMOUNT`, `STAMP` and `REFERENCE` are required.

 ### Options